basemmerink/tpp-ti/README.md

 ## Prerequisites

-- Navigate to [your twitch developer dashboard](https://dev.twitch.tv/console) and create a new application.
-You will need the client id and client secret
+- Navigate to [your twitch developer dashboard](https://dev.twitch.tv/console) and create a new Application.
+  - Write down the client id and client secret for later
+  - Enter a new OAuth Redirect URL: `example.com/twitch` - change example.com with your domain name or external IP
 - Download a rom and save it to the assets folder
 - Set up an SSL certificate, you will need `privkey.pem chain.pem cert.pem`